skerkour/kerkour.com/content/blog/bloom-whats-next.md

 You can track the current (and next sprints) on the following page: <a href="https://gitlab.com/groups/bloom42/-/epics" target="_blank" rel="noopener">https://gitlab.com/groups/bloom42/-/epics</a>.

-The current sprint is the following one: <a href="https://gitlab.com/groups/bloom42/-/epics/5" target="_blank" rel="noopener">https://gitlab.com/groups/bloom42/-/epics/5</a>.
+You can find this week's sprint here: <a href="https://gitlab.com/groups/bloom42/-/epics/5" target="_blank" rel="noopener">https://gitlab.com/groups/bloom42/-/epics/5</a>.

 At large, the <a href="/blog/bloom-a-free-and-open-source-google/#in-summary" target="_blank" rel="noopener">roadmap stay the same</a>.